IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, climate change, oil company

 Industry: oil and gas

-1. Significant accounting policies, judgements, estimates and assumptions (extract)
+1. Material accounting policy information, significant judgements, estimates and assumptions (extract)

 Goodwill is reviewed for impairment annually or more frequently if events or changes in circumstances indicate the recoverable amount of the group of CGUs to which the goodwill relates should be assessed.
 In assessing whether goodwill has been impaired, the carrying amount of the group of CGUs to which goodwill has been allocated is compared with its recoverable amount.
 Where the recoverable amount of the group of CGUs is less than the carrying amount (including goodwill), an impairment loss is recognized.
 An impairment loss recognized for goodwill is not reversed in a subsequent period.